Convenient • Best Rates • Fast

 • The travel money can be transferred (or 'loaded') to a currency card**

-**If you want your newly purchased currency loaded to a currency card, it's better do get the card and load it together.
+*If you want your newly purchased currency loaded to a currency card, it's better to get the card and load it together.
 It's cheaper and saves you lots of time.
-Read more about pre-paid currency cards below.
+Search currency card options here.

 What if I don't use all my travel money?